dps923/winter2020/graded-work/assign1.md

 ### Reminder about academic honesty

-When you are ready to submit your work, you will copy some of the code in your project to plain text files, so that the My.Seneca/Blackboard “SafeAssign” tool can do its job.
+When you are ready to submit your work, you will copy some of the code in your project to plain text files, so that the My.Seneca/Blackboard "SafeAssign" tool can do its job.
 The next section will tell you which files to copy.

 > From the Blackboard web site:
 > SafeAssign compares submitted assignments against a set of academic papers to identify areas of overlap between the submitted assignment and existing works.